chloneda/vim-cheatsheet/resources/README_EN.md

 :f[ile]             # Display the current file name and cursor position :f[ile] {name}      # Set the current file name to name :files              # Show all alternate file names
-ZZ                  # Save the changed file, and close the exit window
-ZQ                  # Close the window without saving the file
 ```